 If your cat passes this initial sight test you can find more in-depth checks further down.
-Even with most or all of these features, a cat could still be a Maine Coon mix.
+Even with most or all of these features, a cat can still be a Maine Coon mix.

-Remember, it doesn’t really matter if your cat can be labeled as a Maine Coon, part Maine Coon or neither – all cats are gorgeous, so who really cares!
+Remember, it doesn’t really matter if your cat is a Maine Coon, Maine Coon mix, or neither – all cats are gorgeous and it still deserves your love and affection.

-Just for fun, you can compare your cat’s features to those of a Maine Coon as described here and make an educated guess.
-We’ve included full descriptions with photographs to help.
+Just for fun, compare your cat’s features to those of a Maine Coon described here and make an educated guess.
+We’ve included full descriptions and plenty of photographs to help.

 By the end of this article, you might have a better idea of your cat’s origins.